yahoo/panoptes-stream/docs/getting_started.md

 ### Overview

 Installing Panoptes is simple.
-Depends on your requirements there are diffrent approaches to installing Panoptes.
+Depends on your requirements there are different approaches to installing Panoptes.

 - [Quick start guide](quick_start.md)
 - Setup with Consul